Artin's primitive root conjecture -a survey -: Artin's heuristic approach

-(Note that it does not make a difference which $q$th root of $g$ we take, in that we always end up with the same field.)
-We leave it to the reader to show that if $p$ splits completely in $k_q$, then $p\equiv 1(\mod q)$ and $g^{p-1\over q}\equiv 1(\mod p)$.
+(Note that it does not make a difference which $q$th root of $g$ we take, since we always end up with the same field.)
+We leave it to the reader to show that if $p$ splits completely in $k_q$, then $p\equiv 1(\mmod q)$ and $g^{p-1\over q}\equiv 1(\mmod p)$.
 Thus we have

 Let us denote the degree of $k_q$ by $n(q)$.
 It is not difficult to show that $k_q$ is normal.
 Hence we may apply (\ref{sum{p leqq x}1}) to deduce that the number of primes $p\le x$ that do not split completely in $k_q$ equals $(1-1/n(q))x/\log x$, asymptotically.
-So one expects $\prod_q(1-1/n(q))$ as the density of primes $p$ for which $g$ is a primitive root mod $p$.\\ The latter heuristic argument was believed until about 1960, when the Lehmers \cite{Lehmers} made some numerical calculations that did not seem to always match with Artin's heuristic.
-Then, in 1968, Heilbronn realized that the events `$p$ does not split completely in $k_q$' are not necessarily independent, as $p$ and $q$ range through all primes and published a corrected quantitative conjecture.
+So one expects $\prod_q(1-1/n(q))$ as the density of primes $p$ for which $g$ is a primitive root mod $p$.\\ This heuristic argument was thought to be plausible until about 1960, when the Lehmers \cite{Lehmers} made some numerical calculations that did not seem to always match with Artin's heuristic.
+Then, in 1968, Heilbronn realized that the events `$p$ does not split completely in $k_q$' are not necessarily independent as $p$ and $q$ range through all primes and published a corrected quantitative conjecture.
 Artin, however, made this correction much earlier, namely in 1958 in a letter to the Lehmers in a response to a letter of the Lehmers regarding his numerical work.
-Artin did not publish his corrected conjecture, nor did the Lehmer's refer to Artin in their paper \cite{Lehmers}, altough they give the correction factor.
-As late as 1964 Hasse provides a correction factor in the 1964 edition of his book \cite{Hasseboek} that is incorrect if $g\equiv 1({\rm mod~}4)$ is {\it not} a prime.
-For some excerpts of the correspondence between Artin and the Lehmers see Stevenhagen \cite{Steven}.\\ Take for example $g=5$, thus $h=1$.
+Artin did not publish his corrected conjecture, nor did the Lehmers refer to Artin in their paper \cite{Lehmers}, although they give the correction factor.
+As late as 1964 Hasse provided a correction factor in the 1964 edition of his book \cite{Hasseboek} that is incorrect if $g\equiv 1({\rm mod~}4)$ is {\it not} a prime.
+For some excerpts of the correspondence between Artin and the Lehmers, see Stevenhagen \cite{Steven}.\\ Take for example $g=5$, thus $h=1$ (with $h$ defined as in Conjecture 1).
 Then $k_2=\Q(\sqrt{5})\subseteqq k_5=\Q(\zeta_5,5^{1/5})$, i.e. $k_2$ is a subfield of $k_5$ (since $\sqrt{5}=\zeta_5-\zeta_5^2-\zeta_5^3+\zeta_5^4$).
 Now if $K\subseteqq L$ and $p$ splits completely in $L$, then $p$ must split completely in $K$.
 This means that the condition `$p$ does not split completely in $k_2$' implies the condition `$p$ does not split completely in $k_5$'.
 So, assuming that there are no further dependencies between the various conditions on $q$, we expect that